Rajusi/oneview-splunk/README.md

 ```
 OS:
-	Centos 7.3  ( tested on centos but should work on RHEL )
+	Centos 7.3  ( basic testing was on done RHEL 7.5 and it works )
 Packages:
 	python 3.6 ( not tested on Python 2.7.x )
 	pip3 (to install the following modules (including HPE oneview python module)